 - □ The display can generally execute commands faster than the interface can deliver them so no handshaking is necessary from the display's point of view.
 The few exceptions involve accessing the EEPROM (For example, see Module Configuration (\009, 0x09, Control+I) (Pg.
-35)). - □ For RS232 serial interface (CFA632-xxx-KS), some host hardware or software may require the display to assert its DSR and/or CTS lines before it will send data to the display.
+37)). - For RS232 serial interface (CFA632-xxx-KS), some host hardware or software may require the display to assert its DSR and/or CTS lines before it will send data to the display.
 In that case, JPC and/or JPD may be closed.
 Closing JPC will connect DSR to DTR through a 1K Ω resistor.
 Closing JPD will connect CTS to RTS through a 1K Ω resistor.
-See Jumper Locations (Pg.
-30).
+See Jumper Locations On Back of PCB (Pg.
+32).